 Greg is the founder and President of Gibson Consulting Group and is one of the nation’s leading experts on school district efficiency and management effectiveness.
 He has over 30 years of experience, and has led over 150 school system efficiency studies for districts ranging from 500 students to over 600,000 students.
 Greg is the director of the firm’s Management and Organization and Internal Audit Practices, and has directed a wide range of other projects in public education, including information systems selection and implementation, organizational analysis, process re-engineering, data integrity reviews, and program evaluations.
 Previously, Greg led the Management Consulting Services Practice for the Austin office of Coopers & Lybrand (now PricewaterhouseCoopers LLP) – an international accounting and consulting firm.
 He is a speaker and trainer on school district efficiency and internal auditing at state conferences and conventions for school administrators and board members.

-Danial has over six years of research experience, including a considerable background in complex quantitative data analysis.
+Danial has over seven years of research experience, including a considerable background in complex quantitative data analysis.
 His experience includes the gathering, cleaning, and merging of datasets, as well as working with large, pooled cross-sectional datasets.
-At Gibson, he has recently conducted analytic work for projects, including statewide parent involvement surveys for the New Hampshire Department of Education and for Region 9 Education Service Center in Texas, studies of Pre-Kindergarten Participation and Kindergarten Readiness in New Mexico for the Southwest Regional Education Laboratory, and evaluations of the College Completion Project for AVID Center and of the AVID program for Lee County Schools in North Carolina.
+At Gibson, he has recently conducted analytic work for projects, including surveys for measuring and reporting Indicator 8 for the Office of Special Education Programs for New Hampshire and Texas, studies of Pre-Kindergarten Participation and Kindergarten Readiness in New Mexico for the Southwest Regional Education Laboratory, and evaluations of the College Completion Project for AVID Center and of the AVID program for Lee County Schools in North Carolina.

 Prior to joining Gibson, Danial worked as a Research and Teaching Fellow at the University of Pittsburgh, where he regularly presented complex methodological and theoretical material to non-experts.
 His work there focused on analyzing theoretical structures in survey data.
 He has also spent time volunteering for an international educational organization.
 Danial holds a Master of Science from the University of Utah and is working on his dissertation at the University of Pittsburgh to earn his PhD in Political Science with emphases on Methods, Comparative Politics, and International Relations.
 He has received extensive graduate training in research design and econometrics, including through additional econometric training at the University of Michigan.